CleverRaven/Cataclysm-DDA/design-doc.md

 This section is to describe exactly 'what went down' in the Cataclysm, in the official Word of God sense.
 As part of the design philosophy, it is important that not all events be clearly explained to players.
 This is a world where exploration unlocks the story, and certain elements should be kept mysterious.
 It's very unlikely that the motivations of long-zombified scientists will ever be fully made clear.

+**Spoiler alert**.
+This section will contain many lore spoilers for elements that are meant to be mysterious or hard to learn in game.

 ### Human Factions and Organizations

 This section should be used to discuss both existing and deceased major factions, but it is primarily for factions forming post-cataclysm.